The Power of Profanity: How Swearing Can Actually Help You Tolerate Pain

 3. Breaking Social Norms: The very act of breaking a social taboo (saying a forbidden word) might contribute to the effect, creating a sense of rebellion and empowerment that can help override feelings of helplessness in the face of pain.

-In short, swearing doesn't change the physical stimulus, but might influence your psychological and physiological reaction to it.
+In short, swearing doesn't change the physical stimulus, but it influences your psychological and physiological reaction to it.

 Limitations and Nuances: It's Not a Free-For-All